Unboxed-Software/solana-course/content/basic-solana-mobile.md

 - Application does not build → Exit Metro with ctrl+c and try again
 - Nothing happens when you press the `CounterButton` → Make sure you have Solana wallet installed ( like the fake wallet we installed in Prerequisites )
 - You get stuck in a forever loop while calling `increment` → This is likely due to you reaching a Devnet airdrop rate limit.
-Take out the airdrop section in `CounterButton` and manually send some devnet sol to your wallet’s address (printed in the console)
+Take out the airdrop section in `CounterButton` and manually send some Devnet sol to your wallet’s address (printed in the console)

-If you get stuck, feel free to check out the [completed code](https://github.com/Unboxed-Software/solana-react-native-counter).
+If you get stuck, feel free to check out the [full solution code](https://github.com/Unboxed-Software/solana-react-native-counter) on the `main` branch of the repository.

 # Challenge

 You’re challenge today is to take our app and add a decrement function.
 Simply add another button and call the `decrement` function on our program.
+This instruction already exists on the program and its IDL, so you simply need to write client code to call the instruction.

-If you want, take a look at the [solution code](https://github.com/Unboxed-Software/solana-react-native-counter/tree/solution).
+If you want, take a look at the [solution code on the `solution` branch](https://github.com/Unboxed-Software/solana-react-native-counter/tree/solution).